ENMeval 2.0.5 Vignette

 argument.
 If any of

-your predictor variables are categorical (e.g., biomes in this dataset),
+your predictor variables are categorical (e.g., like the “biomes”

-you should define which layer(s) these are using the ‘categoricals’
+which layer(s) these are using the ‘categoricals’ argument or assign

-argument or assign them as factors in the RasterStack or input table
+them as factors in the SpatRaster or input table.

 builds a separate model for each unique